dchung07/grocery_store/README.md

     -> When appending the items to the cart modal, loop through the product_id's in the session cart array, and append items accordinly using the html template that is created

     -> Error when refreshing the page, another instance of the items is automatically added to the cart.

+    -> Work on sending data to the next page

+    -> Disable place order button if the cart is empty.
+Check if cart session is empty.
+If empty disable, else able to be clicked